 As described above, in DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the Aiolos gene based on their hyper-acetylation levels.
-In clone cl.2-2, those, mainly K9/H3 and K27/H3 possess a less binding ability of histone H3 to DNA based on their somewhat hyper-acetylation levels at the early and middle stages, but mainly the binding capacity of K9/H3 is certainly decreased to the state of no (or weak) binding ability based on the considerably hyper-acetylation levels at the later stage (Fig. 15-Aiolos).
-Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-2 and thereafter changes to the loose (or considerably loose) form at the later stage.
-These facts agreed with the findings that the gene expression of Aiolos is dramatically suppressed to a low (or no) level at the early stage in clone cl.2-2 and thereafter increased to a high level at the later stage (Fig. 11).
+In clone cl.2-2, those Lys residues mainly K9/H3 and K27/H3 possess a less binding ability of histone H3 to DNA based on their somewhat hyper-acetylation levels at the early and middle stages, but mainly the binding capacity of K9/H3 is certainly decreased to the state of no (or weak) binding ability based on the considerably hyper-acetylation levels at the later stage (Figure 15-Aiolos).